MultiQC/MultiQC/docs/modules.md

 may not be appropriate for the General Statistics table.

-Again, there is a base class function to help you with this - just supply it with a two-dimensional dictionary and a filename:
+Again, there is a base class function to help you with this - just supply it with a dictionary and a filename:

 ```python
 data = {